 It doesn’t have to be that way.

-In this week’s guest post from Chantelle Baxter co-founder of charity One Girl, an organisation that specialises in improving education for girls in Africa, she shares how she is learning to say ‘no’ to avoid burnout.
+In this guest post Chantelle Baxter, co-founder of charity One Girl – an organisation that specialises in improving education for girls in Africa – shares how she is learning to say ‘no’ to avoid burnout.